sailaku83/todoApp/README.md

 **About this project**

-This project is a project developed with Flutter for the front end andback4api rest API for the back end Flutter app is state-managed architecture
+This project is a project developed with Flutter for the front end and back4api rest API for the back end Flutter app is a state-managed architecture

 **Landing page**